 Blue mackerel are taken by a variety of methods but for most of these methods the catches are very low.
-The largest and most consistent catches have been from the target purse seine fishery in EMA 1, 2, and 7, and as non-target catch in the jack mackerel midwater trawl fishery in EMA 7.
+The largest and most consistent catches have been from the target purse seine fishery in EMA 1, 2, and 7, and as both target and non-target catch in the midwater trawl fishery in EMA 7, which primarily targets jack mackerel.
 Most catch is taken north of latitude 43° S (Kaikōura).
 Historical estimated and recent reported blue mackerel landings and TACCs are shown in Tables 2 and 3, and Figure 1 shows the historical landings and TACC values for these three main stocks.
 Since 1983-84 the catch of blue mackerel in New Zealand waters has grown substantially (Table 3), primarily in the purse seine fishery in EMA 1, and catches have averaged about 10 000 t annually since 1990-91.